PrymalInstynct/CTI_Agent/CTI_Agent_PRD_v4.0.md

 The updated formula will be:
 `RiskScore = (W_cvss * CVSS) + (W_kev * KEV) + (W_epss * EPSS) + (W_attack * ATTACK)`

+### 4.5 LLM Configuration

+- **FR-4.5.1: Deterministic Output**: The LLM used for the final report synthesis step MUST be configured with a `temperature` of `0` to ensure deterministic and consistent output.

 ## 5.0 Data Management & Integration